 New York City to Lancaster County

 When we got back to the RV we put our bits and pieces inside and then made for an Amish fruit farm just up the road from the campground.
-We ended up buying some apples, pears, tomatoes, cider and a bundle of logs for just $3 elsewhere they’re usually $5.
+We ended up buying some apples, pears, tomatoes, cider and a bundle of logs costing just $3, elsewhere they’re usually $5 a bag.
 On our return I tried one of the pears and it was absolutely delicious, so I might pop up the road and get some more in the morning before we leave.

 This evening was spent by a real log campfire on which we cooked our evening meal – bacon, egg, tomato & mushrooms.
 The sky is again clear and cold with a frost possible tonight according to The Weather Channel which we’re watching this evening together with the History Channel.